Melvita Dentifrice Haleine Pure Toothpaste

-Melvita as a company is well known for their organic products.
+Melvita, as a company, is well known for its organic products.
 They have many natural cosmetics products.
-They also create a very natural toothpaste.
+They also create very natural toothpaste.
 Melvita Dentifrice Haleine Pure is 99.66% natural product.
-Keeping that fact in my mind, I need to give it a good grade or maybe no?
+So keeping that fact in my mind, I need to give it a good grade or maybe no?

 Melvita Toothpaste Ingredients